The leading renewable energy capital in the world

 Implementation of a climate action plan to reduce GHGs citywide is also in Reykjavik’s Municipal Plan.

-Reykjavik has had a net zero by 2040 goal since 2016, and Reykjavik also aims to be completely fossil fuel-free by 2050.
-The City of Reykjavik is cutting the number of gas stations by 1/2, in an effort to move away from conventional internal combustion engine (ICE) vehicles and towards electric vehicles.
+Reykjavik has had a goal since 2016 to be net zero by 2040 (carbon neutral by 2040) and Reykjavik also aims to be completely fossil fuel-free by 2050.
+The City of Reykjavik is cutting the number of gas stations by 1/2, in an effort to move away from conventional internal combustion engine (ICE) vehicles and towards electric vehicles (EVs).
+Due to Reykjavik's use of renewable energy for electricity, this means that EVs in Iceland will be powered by green electricity.

 Reykjavik - a Global Leader in Renewable Energy